milazangirolame/ruby-race-js/README.md

-## Background & Objectives
+## Racing with Javascript

-Let's create a JavaScript game: the Wagon Race 🏎.
-It's a simple game where you use your keyboard to make a Wagon move forward.
+JavaScript game: It's a simple game where you use your keyboard to make a Wagon move forward.
 Each player will move their Wagon by tapping a key (e.g. `Q` for player one, `P` for player two)

 The goal here is to learn more about JavaScript, jQuery, the DOM, and asynchronous event handling.

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/wagon_race.gif)

+``clone this directory
+launch your race and play using in the cmd: rake webpack have fun!

+## how to build it:
 ## Specs
 #### HTML

 You will start by building a simple two-player board in HTML.
 There are a few different ways of doing it, but here's one example: